AlynxZhou/showmethekey/README.md

 # Name

 As I want some clear name that hints its usage, but `screenkey` is already taken and I think `visualkey` sounds like `Visual Studio` and it's horrible.
-My friend [@LGiki](https://github.com/LGiki) suggests `Show Me The Key` which sounds like "Show me the code" from Linus Torvalds.
-At first I think it's a little bit long, but now it is acceptable so it's called `showmethekey` or `Show Me The Key`.
+My friend [@LGiki](https://github.com/LGiki) suggested `Show Me The Key` which sounds like "Show me the code" from Linus Torvalds.
+At first I thought it's a little bit long, but now it is acceptable so it's called `showmethekey` or `Show Me The Key`.

 The Chinese translate of this program name should be `让我看键`, and it's only used for window title, debug output, package name and desktop entry name should not be translated.